Understanding human resources for health recruitment and deployment in post-conflict settings

 Expected areas of influence

-The project is primarily working with the Timor Leste Ministry of Health.
-The project also links to other government agencies such as the Public Service Commission and the Ministry of Education.
-With the engagement of these stakeholders, it is expected that findings from the study will feed into the development of annual human resources for health (HRH) operational plans, and may help to include a focus on gender and equity.
+The project is primarily working with the Timor Leste Ministry of Health but it also links to other government agencies such as the Public Service Commission, the Ministry of Education and the Ministry of Finances.
+With the engagement of these stakeholders, it is expected that findings from the study will support the implementation and achieve the objectives of the Timor Leste’s National Health Workforce Plan 2018-22 by strengthening the recruitment and deployment of health workers including gender and equity perspectives.

-Development partners and the donor community will also benefit from the results of this study by understanding where their investment in the workforce could yield better returns.
+The government of Timor Leste, development partners and the donor community will also benefit from the results of this study by better understanding where their investment in the health workforce could yield better returns.
+From an academic perspective, the evidence produced through this study will feed into an evolving conceptual framework to explore human resources management in the health sector which is an under-theorised area.